datacite/tasks/DesignOps/developmnet-life-cyle.md

 ## HWMs

-### HWM have complete and timely product specifications
+### HMW have complete and timely product specifications

 - Having a checklist of items to include in the spec.
 - Working in parallel tracks with the development team.